 Hire a “plant sitter” or a cleaning person

 Occasionally, I’ve asked a local cleaning person to pop in and check on my home and water my plants.
 If you would rather a proven plant expert tend to your plant family, consider hiring a plant sitter.
 I either give them a key beforehand or use a lockbox to grant them access.

 The perfect win-win situation is when I can rent our my space during a long trip, and have the tenant water my plants.
 This means extra income for me and someone on-site to housesit.
 Or, consider using HomeExchange to have a free house sitter and earn house swap points.

 Don’t have real plants

 The last solution is to avoid this problem altogether.
 Skip plants and add bits of green in other ways.
-Consider moss wall decorations, faux succulents, and other convincing of the fake plant types.
+Consider moss wall decorations, faux succulents, and other convincing fake plant types.
 If you really love fresh flowers and plants in your home in between trips, you could always buy flowers and enjoy them while they last instead of committing to plants.